PayBy/botim-money-docs/docs/1_General/integration-guide.md

 ### Request Header Format

-When sending a request to PayBy, the request content includes HTTP Header and HTTP Body.
+When sending a request to Botim Money Business, the request content includes HTTP Header and HTTP Body.
 In most requests, the HTTP Header should be formatted as follows:

 - **Content-Language** <span style={{color:" #7d8793"}}>String</span>
   - The language for the response message.
 Currently, only English is supported.